waheedahmed55/protractor-jasmineFramework/README.md

 # Behavior Driven-Protractor-Jasmine in Javascript

-The purpose of the project is to display Keyword driven framework for web applications using SeleniumLibrary in Robotframework.
+The purpose of the project is to display behavior driven framework for web applications using Protractor-Jasmine.
+Its one of widely used framework for front-end developed using JS libraries like Angular, React.js etc.

 ## Tools & Technologies